catamphetamine/javascript-time-ago/README.md

 // "Mar 5, 2017"
 ```

-Twitter style uses [`Intl`](https://github.com/catamphetamine/javascript-time-ago#intl) for formatting `day/month/year` labels.
-If `Intl` is not available then it falls back to the default style.
+The "twitter" preset uses [`Intl`](https://gitlab.com/catamphetamine/relative-time-format#intl) for formatting `day/month/year` labels.
+If `Intl` is not available (for example, in Internet Explorer) then it falls back to the default "precise" labels for months/years difference: `"1mo"`/`"1yr"`.

-## "Just time" style
+__Not all locales are applicable for this preset__: only [those](https://github.com/catamphetamine/javascript-time-ago/tree/master/locale-more-styles) having `tiny.json` time labels.

+### Approximate ("just time")

+Same as the "approximate" preset but without the "ago" part.
+I guess this preset should be considered a "legacy" one and will be removed in the next major version.

 ```js
 timeAgo.format(Date.now() - 60 * 1000, 'time')
 // "1 minute"
 ```

-Similar to the default style but with "ago" omitted:

   * just now
   * 1 minute
   * 2 minutes
+  * …
   * 5 minutes
   * 10 minutes
   * 15 minutes